Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Antibiotics and alcohol

-The simultaneous use of alcohol and antibiotics in a short period of time does not lead to anything good.
-Some drugs are broken down in the liver, like alcohol.
-The presence of an antibiotic and alcohol in the blood puts a heavy burden on the liver - it simply does not have time to neutralize ethanol.
+Taking alcohol and antibiotics at the same time in a short period of time does not lead to anything good.
+Some drugs are broken down in the liver, just like alcohol.
+The presence of antibiotics and alcohol in the blood puts a heavy load on the liver - it simply does not have time to neutralize ethanol.
 As a result, the likelihood of developing unpleasant symptoms: nausea, vomiting, intestinal disorders.

 Important: a number of drugs interact with alcohol at the chemical level, resulting in a direct decrease in therapeutic effect.
 These drugs include metronidazole, chloramphenicol, cefoperazone and a number of others.
-The simultaneous use of alcohol and these drugs can not only reduce healing effect but also lead to shortness of breath, convulsions and death.
+The simultaneous use of alcohol and these drugs can not only reduce healing effect, but also lead to shortness of breath, convulsions and death.

 Antibiotics during pregnancy